 On Finishing:

 “It’s important to know when it’s time to turn in your kazoo.”
+Yes.
+Rely on your heart on the matters of forgiveness.

 We all need to know when it's time to be done.
 Let's not overstay our welcome and continue somewhere long past its due.
 Know when to "turn in your kazoo" and move on to greener pastures.